 This is a cohort of Australians in need that have fallen through the gaps.
 Described to us by their parents as being “too disabled” to access some types of assistance, and simultaneously “not disabled enough” to access high-care supports.
 They are not able to utilise mainstream housing, while also not considered eligible for SDA funding under the NDIS.
 These are the sons and daughters of parents who have often had to consider distressing questions about the futures of their children.
 “What would happen to my child if anything were to happen to me?
 Where would they live?
 Who would look after them?”
 For the parents of our Glenalva Terrace residents, those questions have now been largely answered and they have peace of mind knowing their child has the supportive accommodation they need.
 For other parents out there, the future is still uncertain.

 As the Federal election looms, now is the time for increased bipartisan support for our sons and daughters living with a disability.
 We know that Government-led capital assistance programs such as EPCII can change lives for the better.
 If we are ever to meet the housing needs of these fellow Australians, we need commitment and action now.
-We call on the incoming Federal government to broaden the responsibilities of the NDIA to ensure that all Australians in need have access to safe, secure and accessible housing that enables them to live with dignity and independence.
+We call on the re-elected Federal Government to broaden the responsibilities of the NDIA to ensure that all Australians in need have access to safe, secure and accessible housing that enables them to live with dignity and independence.

 BHC – Deputy CEO and COO